K123AsJ0k1/FFD/code/README.md

 - Configuration file like config.py
   - Gives predefined enviromental variables for different situations
 - Blueprints like general_routes.py
-  - Defines available the actions application can take
+  - Defines the available actions the application can take
 - Functions like general_functions.py
   - Defines the functions used by blueprints
-- Runner lie run.py
+- Runner like run.py
   - Starts up the application with a wanted configuration

 This guide shows the basics for setting up and developing these parts.